UNCF HBCU Innovation Summit Opens Silicon Valley Doors to Talented Students

 Summit sponsors include Fund II Foundation, Google, Alaska Airlines, Pure Storage, Adobe, eBay, NetApp, Salesforce, Veritas, Twitter, Uber, UBS, WalmartLabs, Yelp, Tableau Software, Quicken Loans, Lowe's Innovation Labs, Chevron, Goldman Sachs, Blackbaud, Jopwell, Salesforce and others.

 Follow the HBCU ICE Innovation Summit on Twitter by following @UNCF and #HBCUInnovation.

 Visit UNCF.org/STEMScholars for more information on UNCF's efforts to support students in tech fields.

 UNCF (United Negro College Fund) is the nation's largest and most effective minority education organization.
 To serve youth, the community and the nation, UNCF supports students' education and development through scholarships and other programs, strengthens its 37 member colleges and universities, and advocates for the importance of minority education and college readiness.
 UNCF institutions and other historically black colleges and universities are highly effective, awarding nearly 20 percent of African American baccalaureate degrees.
 UNCF awards more than $100 million in scholarships annually and administers more than 400 programs, including scholarship, internship and fellowship, mentoring, summer enrichment, and curriculum and faculty development programs.
 Today, UNCF supports more than 60,000 students at over 1,100 colleges and universities.
-Its logo features the UNCF torch of leadership in education and its widely recognized trademark, "A mind is a terrible thing to waste, but a wonderful thing to invest in."® Learn more at www.uncf.org, or for continuous news and updates, follow UNCF on Twitter @UNCF.
+Its logo features the UNCF torch of leadership in education and its widely recognized trademark, "A mind is a terrible thing to waste."® Learn more at UNCF.org or for continuous news and updates, follow UNCF on Twitter @UNCF.